cmharlow/rialto-wiki/AWS-DLSS-Dev-Env-Setup.md

 - for a 'Stage' AWS environment, there is a `sul-dlss-stage` organization, which is built via Terraform;
 - and for the 'Prod' AWS environment, there is a `sul-dlss-prod` organization, which is built via Terraform.

-The instructions below go through setting up access to `sul-dlss-development` after Ops has made you a user of `sul-dlss-users`.
+The instructions below go through setting up access to `sul-dlss-development` or `sul-dlss-staging` after Ops has made you a user of `sul-dlss-users`.
 If you do not have a `sul-dlss-users` login, chat with our friendly Ops colleagues.
 This will eventually be open to all of DLSS via a mechanism like shib, but right now, it is limited to projects needing AWS development access right away.

 # Accessing your `sul-dlss-users` & `sul-dlss-development` User Accounts